Astrit Perani joined the BIRN team in January 2008 as a cameraman and video editor for the Life in Kosovo and Justice in Kosovo TV programmes.

 He has also contributed stories to various publications including The Christian Science Monitor, Global Post, Transitions Online, The Diplomatic Courier and World Politics Review.

 In 2009 Besar received the CEI/SEEMO Award for Outstanding Merits in Investigative Journalism and in 2010 he was runner up to the Global Shining Light Award, presented at the Global Investigative Journalism Conference in Geneva.
 Besar studied philosophy at the University of North Florida.

-Gordana is the founder of the Balkan Investigative Reporting Network (BIRN) and currently serves as the Regional Network Director.
+Founder of the Balkan Investigative Reporting Network (BIRN) and Regional Network Director until May 2018.